- Do you need an easy way to keep your dog busy?

 - Sharpen up your pet’s training

-It’s best to first initiate your dog and show him what to do.
-Once he has got his toilet routine out of the way, and you’re now walking along, get them to sit and wait.
+It’s best first to initiate your dog and show him what to do.
+Once he has got his toilet routine out of the way and you’re walking along, get them to sit and wait.
 Set a treat or his favourite toy on the ground a short distance away.
-Give your dog permission to go find the treat.
-Of course this time it was easy, as he saw where you placed it, no need to sniff it out.
+Give your dog permission to find the treat.
+Of course, it was easy this time, as he saw where you placed it—no need to sniff it out.

-Use the words “find it” each time, and your dog will bound with great enthusiasm to reach his treat.
-Your dog will soon begin to associate the word “find” with this fun and stimulating game.
-After a few repetitions, and your dog understands how things work, it’s time to make the game more difficult.
-Hide the treat behind a fencepost, or under some leaves.
+Use “find it” each time, and your dog will be bound with great enthusiasm to reach his treat.
+Your dog will soon begin associating the word “find” with this fun and stimulating game.
+After a few repetitions, and your dog understands how things work, it’s time to make the game more challenging.
+Hide the treat behind a fencepost or under some leaves.
 Hide it on top of a boulder, under a bench or above ground level.
-Go to several different spots and pretend that you are placing a treat, but only hide one prize.
+Go to several different spots and pretend to be placing a treat, but only hide one prize.

-Remember to keep your dog in sight at all times, and only allow him to be off the leash if you are in a location where this is safe and is allowed.
-Some dog breeds, such as German Shepherds and Border Collies are so tuned into learning and are so intelligent, that they will have no problem in picking up the rules of the game in next to no time.
-If your dog takes a little while longer, don’t worry, he’s still intelligent, it just means he needs a bit more encouragement and time to master the method.
+Remember to keep your dog in sight at all times and only allow him to be off the leash if you are in a location where this is safe and is allowed.
+Some dog breeds, such as German Shepherds and Border Collies, are so tuned in to learning and so intelligent that they will have no problem picking up the rules of the game in no time.
+If your dog takes a bit longer, don’t worry, he’s still intelligent.
+It just means he needs more encouragement and time to master the method.

 Benefits of regular play

-Owners who regularly play games with their pets develop better communication, respect and understanding with their dog.
-Brain games can help senior dogs to stay active and alert, and are a brilliant way to challenge a pup’s developing brain.
-Keeping your dog mentally stimulated is just as important as walking him and giving him daily exercise.
+Owners who regularly play games with their pets develop better communication, respect and understanding with their dogs.
+Brain games can help senior dogs to stay active and alert and are a brilliant way to challenge a pup’s developing brain.
+Keeping your dog mentally stimulated is just as important as walking and giving him daily exercise.

 Enrichment doesn’t need to be expensive or complicated, so let your imagination run wild.
 Enjoy!